The Gal Who Took the West: Production

 The film was originally known as The Western Story.
 It was the idea of William Bowers, about three interpretations of a single incident in the life of a Western pioneer; it would be told in flashback from an old person's home.
-Bowers says he got the idea from reading an article in Life magazine about old gunfighters who lived in an old person's home in Prescott Arizona.
-Bowers was under contract to Universal at the time for $750 a week, and says he wrote the script in four weeks.
+An article in Life magazine about gunfighters who lived in a Prescott, Arizona nursing home was Bowers' inspiration.
+Bowers, who at this time had a $750-a-week contract with Universal, wrote the script in four weeks.
 Bowers says Billy Wilder wanted to buy the script for $100,000 and Universal were interested, but Bowers persuaded the studio to make the film themselves.
 Bowers said "they were gonna do it with Susan Hayward.
 Then they had a meeting and they said, "Why do we always go off the lot to get people?
 We got people here."
 Well, they ended up doing it with Yvonne DeCarlo and John Russell and Scott Brady, and it went right out the window."

 William Bowers and Robert Arthur were assigned to make it in December 1947.

 In April 1948, Deanna Durbin and Charles Coburn were announced for the lead roles.
 Jerome Hines was signed for a support role.
 By November, Durbin had dropped out and Universal replaced her with Yvonne De Carlo.
-(Bowers says Susan Hayward was going to star but Universal decided to use their contracted talent "and it went right out the window") Stephen McNally and Howard Duff were given support roles.
-They dropped out and were replaced by Scott Brady and John Russell (the latter borrowed from 20th Century Fox).
+Stephen McNally and Howard Duff were given support roles, but they dropped out and were replaced by Scott Brady and John Russell (the latter borrowed from 20th Century Fox).

 Filming started in February 1949.
 The film was retitled The Gal Who Took the West during editing.